 Once you have access you can manage your account, and even trade yourself through their web site.
 There are two copy modes available; auto and manual.
 In auto mode, you just choose which traders you want to copy.
 The system then works-out the optimum trade sizes and so on according to your account capital, leverage and risk tolerance.

 If you choose manual mode you can fine-tune everything including your trade sizes, instruments you want (and don’t want) to trade, the stop/take profit levels and so forth.
 You can also use ZuluGuard, their capital protection system, to limit the amount of risk on any given trader.
+Though the system isn’t perfect it can give you a cut-off point so that losses are contained.

 Pros: Wide range of strategies and styles available.
 Fast online support.
 Highly configurable.